MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-monitoring.md

 ### Enhanced metrics

-You can use enhanced metrics for Azure Database for PostgreSQL - Flexible Server to get fine-grained monitoring and alerting on databases.
+You can use enhanced metrics for Azure Database for PostgreSQL flexible server to get fine-grained monitoring and alerting on databases.
 You can configure alerts on the metrics.
 Some enhanced metrics include a `Dimension` parameter that you can use to split and filter metrics data by using a dimension like database name or state.

 #### Enabling enhanced metrics